Skip to main content

 Import from IFC files (3D BIM models)

-This feature imports data from IFC files generated by BIM tools.
+This feature imports data from IFC files generated by BIM design tools.

 • Template